Military

 He was overthrown in 2004 for debauched acts, such as creating factions within the party in 2004 and scheming to seize power.
 Reports of Chang's downfall first surfaced in March 2004.
 Jang Song-thaek was reportedly purged after he tried to build up a military faction to put his own son in power.
 There are reports that Chang and Kim Kyung-hee parted ways following Chang's purge.
 Chang was also known to have close ties with Kim Jong-il's disgraced first son Kim Jong Nam, and his downfall was widely viewed as part of a power struggle for succession.

-But other informed observers question the very idea of conflict surrounding the succession plan among those who are closely involved.
-Since Kim Jong Il's evaluation is the decisive one regarding the succession issue, subordinates backing different persons is a scenario which cannot exist.
+But other informed observers questioned the very idea of conflict surrounding the succession plan among those who are closely involved.
+Since Kim Jong Il's evaluation was the decisive one regarding the succession issue, subordinates backing different persons was a scenario which cannot exist.

 NEWSLETTER